Discounted MetroCards announced for low-income New Yorkers

 “This is a good day for the city of New York,” Johnson said, noting that the budget will strengthen the city’s social safety net.
 “We hope it is the first significant step toward obliterating this problem when it comes to poor New Yorkers.”

 The program, which will be administered by the city and not through the MTA, is expected to start in 2019.
-It will help about 800,000 New Yorkers.
+It will help about 800,000 New Yorkers save about $700 a year.

 Transit advocacy group have called for cheaper MetroCards for years.